 - DIY health.
 I like to make healthful living an affordable option.

 - Frugality.
 I’m not going to tell people they need a $7000 generator to survive.
 Heck, I don’t have one either.

 - Humor.
 Although sometimes my kids tell me otherwise, I try to be funny.
 Preparedness doesn’t have to be grim and doomy.

-I have a motley assortment of rescued dogs and cats, plus an always-revolving number of chickens.
+I have a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens.

-I enjoy cooking, canning, hiking, shooting guns, hiking, and reading.
+I enjoy cooking, canning, hiking, shooting guns, traveling all over the world and adding new countries to my list of “Places I’ve Been,” and reading.
 Sometimes, I watch Netflix into the wee hours of the night, even when I know better.
 I’m a total

 hermit introvert and I rarely charge my phone.